oknozor/rusty-fork/README.md

 [![Build Status](https://travis-ci.org/AltSysrq/rusty-fork.svg?branch=master)](https://travis-ci.org/AltSysrq/rusty-fork)
 [![](http://meritbadge.herokuapp.com/rusty-fork)](https://crates.io/crates/rusty-fork)

+⚠️ This is a fork of [rusty-fork](https://github.com/AltSysrq/rusty-fork) made solely to get [this pull request](https://github.com/AltSysrq/rusty-fork/pull/15) available on crates.io.
+It will be deleted if the PR ever get merged.

 Rusty-fork provides a way to "fork" unit tests into separate processes.

 There are a number of reasons to want to run some tests in isolated